 If you need extensive dental work or an expensive procedure, these costs make it possible to pay for flights, accommodation, travel expenses and your treatment and still save money compared to visiting a dentist back home.
 Getting dental implants in Istanbul could save you hundreds or thousands of pounds!

 Would you like a more accurate quotation for the work you need?
-Just fill in your details here and you’ll soon hear back from our partner ClinicHunter with prices from recommended dentists in Istanbul.
+Just fill in your details here and you’ll soon hear back from a dental tourism representative with prices from our recommended dentists in Istanbul.

 The low cost of dental work in Istanbul is mainly due to the reduced cost of living and the weaker economy – not because of lax standards or old equipment.
 Dentists who advertise their services to foreigners know how important it is to maintain state-of-the-art facilities and excellent hygiene standards.
 One bad review and their business can suffer terribly.